 No — deletions go to Apple's Recently Deleted album for 30 days.
 You can recover any photo during that window with one tap.
 SwipePhotos also has an in-app undo button that rolls back your last 20 swipes inside a session.

-Free to try.
-From €2.99/month or €19.99/year.
-Works on iPhone, iPad and Mac.
+Weekly, yearly, or lifetime.
+Works on iPhone, iPad, and Mac.
 100% on-device.